 There was no boat dock at the Sandals Halcyon Resort but it was only a short shuttle ride to the Aqua Centre.
 We had been to this boat dock for our snorkel trip and knew our way around.
 The Aqua Centre had two good boats with lots of cover from the sun and a great dive platform to easily get back on board.
 For each dive, the staff checked us all in and this checklist was used several times through the dives to ensure all divers were on board.

 There are a lot of good scuba diving spots in St Lucia and we would see 4 different spots on our trip.

-We had brought most of our dive gear with us so we were able to get right on board and get set up.
+On this trip, we had brought most of our dive gear with us.
+So we were able to get right on board and get set up.
 We had last been scuba diving on the Great Barrier Reef but it was time to get back under the water.
 We were all ready for scuba diving in St Lucia!

 Diving on the Lesleen “M” Wreck

 On our first deep dive , there were about 9 divers that got split into two groups for diving.
 This would ensure we were not in a long conga line of divers.
 We would have a better chance of a slow dive with lots of time to enjoy the sights.
 After a good briefing, we finished dressing and jumped in off the back of the boat for our first taste of scuba diving in St Lucia.

 With David as my dive partner and underwater photographer, we sunk slowly when the dive master signalled us to descend.

 The first Cozumel scuba diving in St Lucia was on the sunken wreck Lesleen M at about 60 feet of seawater.
 Since the wreck had been sunk in the mid-1980’s as a diving site, we were instructed not to penetrate into the wreck in case of instability.

 Approaching the wreck, we could see that the main shell of the wreck was in good shape and easily recognizable as a whole ship.
 There was lots of coral to see on the wreck as fish swam in and out.